mouseless/baked/docs/layers/testing.md

 This layer introduces following phases to the application it is added;

-- `CreateConfigurationManager`: This phase runs as the earliest stage of a test run to add an empty `ConfigurationManager` to the application context.
+- `CreateConfigurationManager`: This phase runs as the earliest stage of a test run to add an empty `ConfigurationManager` to the application context
-- `Run`: This phase is added internally and is the latest phase in a test run.
+- `Run`: This phase is added to the application internally as the latest phase to provide `IServiceProvider` to be used during the test run
-  It is not allowed to provide a configuration at this phase, it only builds given service collection and adds `IServiceProvider` to the application context to be used by specs.